 - Dogs who require moderate sodium restriction should only receive foods with between 0.1% and 0.35% sodium content (50 to 80mg/100kCal)

 - Dogs who require severe sodium restriction should be offered food with less than 0.1% sodium content (<50mg/100kCal)

 No, none of our broths contain onions or garlic.

 Although Brutus Broth will not spoil after 30 days, it will start to lose its flavor.
 Many of our customers like to freeze extra Brutus Broth into ice cubes to warm up later or to treat their dog to a tasty “pupsicle!"
 If you feed your dog our broth past the 30 day mark it will not harm them in any way.

 We find most finicky dogs like Brutus Broth to be gently warmed, but most dogs enjoy it at any temperature.
 It even makes a wonderful frozen treat! *Please test the temperature before giving to your dog.

 Brutus Broth does not need to be refrigerated until after it is opened.
 It is good in your pantry, cabinet or on your shelf until the sell by date (we have a shelf life of 2 years so no worries about stocking up!).
 After opening, the broth is good for 30 days refrigerated.

+Our serving suggestion is per meal based on two meals a day.
 We recommend serving approximately 1/4 cup of broth per 25 pounds of body weight per meal.
 Adjust per your pet's needs.
 Refer to our feeding guide to determine how much Brutus Broth to serve your dog.